Santiago-Rosas/Santiago-Rosas.github.io/_pages/portfolio-archive.md

 <font size="4.5">

-I used a drinking dataset and employed the LGBM Classifier to predict the target variable distinguishing between drinkers and non-drinkers.
+I used a drinking dataset and employed the <b>LGBM Classifier</b>  to predict the target variable distinguishing between drinkers and non-drinkers.
 The comprehensive notebook, available in my GitHub repository, contains detailed exploratory data analysis (EDA) and a step-by-step process that includes feature selection, data scaling, model selection, and hyperparameter tuning.
-Additionally, I developed an interactive web application using FastAPI and ensured ease of distribution and access by containerizing it with Docker.
+Additionally, I developed an interactive web application using <b>FastAPI</b>  and ensured ease of distribution and access by containerizing it with <b>Docker</b> .
 </font>

 <div class="button-container">